 While it took a little bit of time in the beginning to set up and for our son to understand portions and he does still have questions occasionally, it is mostly hands-off.
 Plus when he is packing his lunch, it gives us a little bit of time together in the kitchen to chat and he feels massively independent. #win

-Update: I now have gone through two full years with two kids (ages 9 and 7) packing their lunch from this list with minimal issues!
+Update: I now have gone through three full years with two kids (ages 10 and 8) packing their lunch from this list with minimal issues!
 I’ve talked to both their teachers and there was never a SINGLE COMPLAINT about what they had packed.
 If I packed their lunch for them, I guarantee there would have been some complaining.

 If you are in need of an insulated lunch box to send with your kids to school, this Rubbermaid Lunch Blox Lunch Bag comes in a few different colors, gets great reviews and perfectly fits the Lunch Blox containers.
 And it’s inexpensive!
 Costco also has an excellent option available from July to about September.